3 : 0

 GOALS / MATCH

-• Valencia has won only one out of its last five matches with a goal difference of 4:8, scoring 0.8 goals average
+• Valencia has two wins in its last five matches with a goal difference of 8:5, scoring 1.6 goals average

 Atletico Madrid H2H Valencia